sunfishcode/origin/example-crates/tiny/README.md

 objcopy -R .eh_frame -R .comment target/release/tiny even-smaller
 ```

-For details on the specific optimizations performed, see the options under
-`[profile.release]` and the use of `default-features = false`, in Cargo.toml,
-and the additional link flags passed in build.rs.
+On x86_64, this produces a executable with size 408 bytes.

+How is this achieved?

 ## The optimizations

+First, to make this example really simple, we change it from printing a message
+to just returning the number 42.

-First, `origin` makes much of its functionality optional, so we add
+Next, `origin` makes much of its functionality optional, so we add
-`default-features = false` to disable things like `.init_array`/`.fini_array`
+`default-features = false` when declaring the `origin` dependency, to disable
-support, thread support, and other things.
-We only enable the features needed
+things like `.init_array`/`.fini_array` support, thread support, and other
+things that our simple example doesn't need.
+We only enable the features
-for our minimal test program:
+needed for our minimal test program:

 ```toml
 origin = { path = "../..", default-features = false, features = ["origin-program", "origin-start"] }
 ```

-Then, we enable several optimizations in the `#[profile.release]` section of
+Then, we add a `#[profile.release]` section to our Cargo.toml, to enable
-Cargo.toml:
+several optimizations:

 ```toml
 # Give the optimizer more lattitude to optimize and delete unneeded code.